1920 APFA season: All-Pro

-Bruce Copeland, sportswriter for the Rock Island Argus, compiled the All-Pro list for 1920.
+Bruce Copeland, sportswriter for the Rock Island Argus, compiled an All-Pro list for 1920.
 He used the games played in Rock Island, other newspapers, and his own memory to determine the first-, second-, and third-team All-Pro list.
 Pro-Football-Reference.com uses this list as the official All-Pro list of 1920.
 Twenty of the players were from Illinois and thirteen were from Ohio.
 The Rock Island Independents had the most players on the list (9), and Racine Cardinals had the least (1).